yast/yast-iscsi-lio-server/doc/iscsi-for-beginners.md

 # then, export it
 # Note that this uses your current ip address!
 portals/ create

+# to enhance your testing experience it is very helpful to turn off authentication
+set attribute authentication=0

+# ... and also for the discovery process
+/iscsi set discovery_auth enable=0
 ```

 At this point the iscsi initiator should see the device (check with `iscsiadm -m discovery ...`).